 6. Study up on Some Well-Known Methods to Deal with their Tantrums

-It seems the average parent of a school-age child has heard of “Love and Logic” by Dr. Jim and Dr. Charles Faye for middle school kids, but it can also be a great method to try with toddlers.
-And while a 2-year old may seem slightly young to employ logic, they can respond really well to being given options, which is the whole premise of their book “Love and Logic Magic for Early Childhood: Practical Parenting from Birth to Six Years.”
+It seems the average parent of a school-age child has heard of “Love and Logic” by Dr. Jim and Dr. Charles Faye for middle school kids, but it can also be an excellent method to try with toddlers.
+And while a 2-year old may seem slightly young to employ logic, they can respond well to being given options, which is the whole premise of their book “Love and Logic Magic for Early Childhood: Practical Parenting from Birth to Six Years.”

 The bottom line, though, is that this “terrible two’s” phase will pass.
-Sooner than you think, actually.
+Sooner than you think.
 Hang in there, mamas!
 You’ve got this!